rtbo/dopamine/README.md

     - Package/publish
     - Upload a build
     - ...
+    - See the [client spec](https://github.com/rtbo/dopamine/blob/main/client/SPEC.md) for more details.

  - Recipes are Lua scripts.
     - Recipes provide some descriptive fields and functions for: